ajyounguk/crypto-client/README.md

 # Plaintext Encryption/Decryption Demo

 ## What is this?
-This application provides a Node.js webserver, and a html interface to demonstrate the principles of encryption, decryption and hashing.
+This application provides a Node.js webserver, and a html interface to demonstrate the principles of encryption, decryption and hashing with AES, SHA2 and RSA.

 **_IMPORTANT DISCLAIMER!!_** This is not a secure application, or a secure or recommended way of encrypting data, it's a simple demo to illustrate the principles only.
 Do not use this a secure encryption example / reference code for a secure system in any way.
 Please refer to the numerous articles and info on encryption and security on the interwebs for that!